jflamy/owlcms4/docs/DefenderOff.md

 ![0_protected](img/DefenderOff/0_protected.png)

 This will make will make a `Run Anyway` button appear at the bottom.
-You can click on the `Run Anyway` button to let installation proceed.
+You can then click on the `Run Anyway` button to let the installation proceed.

 - **Notice the publisher information**: this attests that the code was digitally signed by the author and was not tampered with.
-Microsoft takes note that nothing wrong happens when people install the application, and if enough different people install the application, will eventually remove the warning.
+Microsoft takes note that nothing wrong happens when people install the application, and if enough different people install the application, the warning will eventually go away.
+Skipping this step requires a complicated procedure and costs several hundred dollars, sorry.

 ![1_moreInfo](img/DefenderOff/1_moreInfo.png)